International Business Machines (IBM)

 Quick ratio = (Cash + Short-term investments + Receivables) ÷ Total current liabilities

-The quick ratio of International Business Machines Corp.
-(IBM) has shown fluctuations over the past five years.
-In 2023, the quick ratio stands at 0.91, a slight increase from the previous year.
-The ratio indicates that for every $1 of current liabilities, IBM has $0.91 of quick assets readily available to cover those obligations.
+The quick ratio of International Business Machines (IBM) has shown fluctuations over the years.
+As of December 31, 2020, the quick ratio stood at 0.82, indicating that IBM had $0.82 in liquid assets available to cover each dollar of current liabilities.

 Peer comparison